samkusin/clemens_iigs/docs/Plan.md

 This is a running todo list.

-* fc/0305 is the block failing due to legit writes to ghosted memory
-  * Do we need to implement ghost banks sooner?
 * CLEM_MMIO_REG_VGC_IRQ_BYTE
-* Quality of life host app improvements
 * Look at fast vs slow for iigs specific IO registers (FPI, CYA based)
 * C022 Text Color Mode
 * C01F 80COL yes/no state